The Budget and Parliament

 The Finance Bill

-A new Finance Bill is presented to Parliament each year, it enacts the proposals for taxation made by the Chancellor of the Exchequer in his Budget statement and brings them into law.
+A new Finance Bill is presented to Parliament each year; it enacts the proposals for taxation made by the Chancellor of the Exchequer in the Budget statement and brings them into law.

 Once the House of Commons has agreed the Budget Resolutions, the Finance Bill starts its passage through Parliament in the same way as any other bill.